caseif/js.nation/README.md

 - Firefox 44
 - Chrome 49
-- Opera 36

 The follow browsers are *partially* supported:

 - Edge 13
   - `shadowBlur` renders incorrectly and thus is disabled automatically

 The following browsers are **not** supported: